 Because the remedy is civil, the attorney general, instead of the local prosecuting attorney, may be authorized to prosecute the action on behalf of the state.
-Although Section 21, Article V, Texas Constitution, might seem to make representation of the state in a state trial court the prerogative of county and district attorneys, courts have approved laws providing for representation by the attorney general in legislatively created causes of action.1
+Although Section 21, Article V, Texas Constitution, might seem to make representation of the state in a state trial court the prerogative of county and district attorneys, courts have approved laws providing for representation by the attorney general in legislatively created causes of action.
+Ultimately, it is advisable to expressly authorize the attorney general or a local prosecuting attorney, or both, to sue for the penalty.
+2